rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 It can be used like this: `CARGO_TARGET_DIR="$HOME/.cache/cargo-target-dirs/{manifest-path-hash}"`.

 When compiling `/home/ferris/src/cargo/` with user `ferris`, `manifest-path-hash` would be something like `ab/cd/<rest of hash>` and the artifacts would be found in `/home/ferris/.cache/cargo-target-dirs/ab/cd/<rest of hash>/...`.
-Note the hash used and the path derived from that for `{manifest-path-hash}` are implementation details and the values here are just example.
+Note the hash used and the path derived from that for `{manifest-path-hash}` are implementation details and the values here are just an example.

 Below is an example of the behavior with untemplated versus templated forms: